AnthonySteele/anthonysteele.github.io/AsyncBasicMistakes.md

  * A Task is a [promise](https://en.wikipedia.org/wiki/Futures_and_promises) of a value.
  * Most of the time the wait is for network I/O, and [there is no thread waiting](http://blog.stephencleary.com/2013/11/there-is-no-thread.html).
  * Let the async flow.
 Use `await` not `.Result` to get the result of a task.
  * Avoid  becoming synchronous again wherever possible.
-Avoid Task.Run.
+Avoid `Task.Run`.
  * Avoid `async void` methods.
  * In async code, you should await wherever possible.